nwops/puppet-retrospec/README.md

 ```

 Looking at the file we can see that it did a lot of work for us.
 Retrospec generate three tests automatically.
-However the variable resolution isn't perfect so you will need to manually resolve all variables.
+However the variable resolution isn't perfect so you will need to manually resolve some variables.
 This doesn't produce
 100% coverage but all you did was press enter to produce all this anyways.
 Below is the defines/instance_spec.rb file